ruijing-xiong/consulting_practicum/README.md

 ### Part 1 - get inputs from google sheets:

+The function is applied to read data from google sheets.

+To make the process more convinence for users(farmers), a worksheet is created for them to enter the following basic informations: crop type they attempt to  harvest, combine model number(size) they are using, country, and city (if inside USA, zipcode will be taken into consideration).
 This is the interface to enter information on users end and auto-populate recommended combine settings from model.

-To make the process more convinence for users(farmers), a sheet is created for them to enter the following basic informations: crop type they attempt to  harvest, combine model number(size) they are using, country, and city (if inside USA, zipcode will be taken into consideration).

 ### Part 2 - get current weather conditions from API: